momentummodules/Log/README.md

 ## Issues

-* for now its a problem if your package starts with 'log'
+* for now its a problem if your package starts with 'com.nomad5.log'

 ## Todo
 * Better documentation